Confusion Matrix – Not So Confusing!

 And suddenly the Confusion matrix is not so confusing any more!
 This article should give you a solid base on how to intepret and use a confusion matrix for classification algorithms in machine learning.

 We will soon come out with an article on the AUC-ROC curve and continue our discussion there.
-Until next time, don’t lose hope in your classification model, you just might be using the wrong evaluation metric!You can also read this article on Analytics Vidhya's Android APP
+Until next time, don’t lose hope in your classification model, you just might be using the wrong evaluation metric!You can also read this article on our Mobile APP